 Capacity: Seating for 50 people.

-Kitchen facilities available: conventional oven, microwave oven, Zip water heater; crockery and cutlery for up to 50 people.
+Kitchen facilities available: conventional oven, Zip water heater; crockery and cutlery for up to 50 people.

-Other facilities: TV, VCR, DVD, overhead projector, whiteboard, folding tables.
-Data projector available.
+Other facilities: Smart TV, DVD, overhead projector, whiteboard, folding tables.

-By telephone, post, fax, email, or in person at the office of Rationalist House.
+By telephone, fax, email, or in person at the office of Rationalist House.

 For information regarding our competitive rates, or to arrange a viewing, please telephone (09) 373 5131.
-Payments may be made by cash, cheque, Visa, or Mastercard.
+Payments may be made by internet bank deposit.

 Hours of Operation